Photon-HDF5/photon-hdf5/docs/reading.rst

 1. Get the Photon-HDF5 version from ``format_version`` root-node attribute
    (see :ref:`root_params`).
 The version must be ``'0.4'`` or greater.

-2. Optionally load metadata from `setup`, `sample`, `provenance` and `identity` groups.
+2. Optionally, load metadata from `setup`, `sample`, `provenance` and `identity` groups.
 This is not needed for the analysis.
-The fields may not be present.
+These fields (i.e. the groups) may not be present.
+Even though complete Photon-HDF5 files will contain these groups, it is advisable that you write reader programs to be robust against missing metadata groups.
+For example detector dark-counts files we generated don't have a setup group as it it irrelevant in this situation.

-3. Same as in point 2 for root fields `description` and `acquisition_duration`.
+3. Do the same as in point 2 for root fields `description` and `acquisition_duration`.
+These two fields should always be present though.

 4. If there is a ``/photon_data`` group the file is single-spot.
 Call the function to load single-spot data (see next section).
 If there is